nemborkar/100DaysOfCodeLogs/Round03.md

 Nothing too intensive today.
 Learned about various software licenses.
 So far I love the MIT one followed by BSD

-Probably gonna be rebuilding an API tomoorrow
+Probably gonna be rebuilding an API tomorrow

 ### 20210406 Day35